Cooking Beans From Scratch Is Way Easier Than You Think

 Cooking beans might be intimidating if you’re used to simply popping open a can, but they’re actually very easy to make from scratch.
 Plus, cooking them from dry gives you the opportunity to add your flavors of choice.
 Whether you want to cook beans on the stovetop, in your Instant Pot or other pressure cooker, or in a slow cooker, we have all the info you need right here.

-How Much Should You Make?
+How Many Beans Should You Make?

 The first thing you should know about dried beans is that they expand when cooked — quite a lot, in fact.
 One pound of dried beans, or a standard-sized bag, is two cups of beans before cooking.
 Once cooked, this will turn into six cups of beans.
 If you’re going to the effort of cooking beans from scratch, you’re probably hoping to use your beans for more than one meal anyway.
 But just in case: If you’re cooking the whole bag, be prepared to make quite a few meals — or feed quite a few people.

 Half a cup of beans is considered a serving, and contains about 7 grams of protein, depending on the type of beans you’re using.
 One standard-sized can of beans is about two cups (or four servings), so a one-pound bag of beans will make three cans’ worth, or 12 servings.